enricocirignaco/infrastructureforsensormanagment/docs/notes.md

 Stakeholders:
 - Berner Fachhochschule BFH, Architektur, Holz und Bau
 - Hochschule für Agrar-, Forst- und Lebensmittelwissenschaften HAFL

-The project is managed using the Scrum methodology.
-The project is divided into sprints, each sprint is around 2 weeks long.
-A fixed sprint lenght is not fisible because supervisor and stakeholder are not always available.
-The project is managed using the gitlab project management tool.
-Not all aspect of the Scrum methodology are used, because deemed unnecessary for such small project.
-Issue are categorized with a priority label.
-Scrum board consists of six columns:
-- Product Backlog
-- Sprint Backlog
-- In Progress
-- Waiting
-- In Review
-- Done
-The idea is to create issues throught the project and put it in the product backlog.
-During the spring planing sessions some issues can be picked from the product backlog and assigned to the sprint.
-The issues are then moved to the sprint backlog.
-Before a task can be set as done, it has to be reviewed by another team member and the changes has to be merged into the main branch.
 ### Scrum events
 - Sprint Planning
 - Weekly Scrum Meeting